mahmoud-badwy/mahmoud-badwy/README.md

 ## 🧑‍💻 About Me

-I'm a **Software Engineer** at Ain Shams University with a passion for building high-performance, scalable mobile applications.
+I'm a **Software Engineer** with a passion for building high-performance, scalable mobile applications.
 While my roots are in **Flutter**, I'm currently expanding my expertise into **Native iOS (Swift)** to master the mobile ecosystem.

 * 🏆 **Competitive Programmer:** Regularly solving algorithmic challenges to keep my logic sharp.
 * 🚀 **Current Focus:** Deep-diving into iOS architecture and AI-integrated mobile tools.